 Visit the National Gallery

 This world-famous art museum features a wide range of masterpieces, including works by Botticelli, Leonardo da Vinci, and Van Gogh.
-Admission is free, making it a great option for families on a budget.
+Admission is free, making it an excellent option for families on a budget.

 Take a Walk in Hyde Park